atreyasha/spam-detection/src/README.md

 optional arguments:
   -h, --help            show this help message and exit --vocab-size VOCAB_SIZE
-                        size of vocabulary used in word vector embedding
+                        size of vocabulary used in bag-of-words encoding
                         <default:5000>
 ```